MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/commanding.md

 ## The ICommand Interface

-The [`ICommand`](https://developer.xamarin.com/api/type/System.Windows.Input.ICommand/) interface is not part of Xamarin.Forms.
-It is defined instead in the [`System.Windows.Input`](https://developer.xamarin.com/api/namespace/System.Windows.Input/) namespace, and consists of two methods and one event:
+The <xref:System.Windows.Input.ICommand>  interface is not part of Xamarin.Forms.
+It is defined instead in the [System.Windows.Input](xref:System.Windows.Input) namespace, and consists of two methods and one event:

 ```csharp
 public interface ICommand